 His Ph.D. research focused on developing collaborations between artists from different practices in order to expand the musical world by redefining its creative process.
 Through this work he also sought to explore the experience of music in private and public spaces, and the dissemination of music.
 Bringing together an interdisciplinary and collaborative team of animators, composers, filmmakers, illustrators, musicians, sculptors, web designers, and writers, the research culminated in De Novo and Sounds In The Haar: Nights In Edinburgh.

 After graduating he was recognized for his artistic prowess, he held an Artistic Associate position at the Banff Centre, Banff, Canada in 2014-2015, and an artist residency at the Swatch Art Peace Hotel, Shanghai, China in 2016.

-Notable recent music credits include “She Runs” (2019) a short film by Qiu Yang which was awarded the Leitz Cine Discovery Prize at Semaine de la Critique Cannes 2019 and is now being shown at TIFF, New York Film Festival, and BFI London Film Festival , “Millenials” (2019) a ballet by B. Dance Company which was premiered at the National Theatre Taipei, “Demon In The Mirror” (2018) a theatrical production by National Taichung Theatre’s artist-in-residence Andy Yen, and “Organs Without Body” which was featured on Creators Vice News.
+Notable recent music credits include “She Runs” (2019) a short film by Qiu Yang which was awarded the Leitz Cine Discovery Prize at Semaine de la Critique Cannes 2019 and subsequently shown at TIFF, New York Film Festival, and BFI London Film Festival , a ballet featuring his original composition “Ritual” and his re-work of Ravel’s “Boléro” which premiered at the National Theatre Taipei in 2019, “Demon In The Mirror” (2018) a theatrical production by National Taichung Theatre’s artist-in-residence Andy Yen, and “Organs Without Body” a music video-dance performance, also created in collaboration with Andy Yen, which was featured on Creators Vice News.